Farbfetzen/Particles/README.md

-A collection of particle emitters.
+A collection of particle systems.

 Requires Python 3 and Pygame 2.
-You can choose the simulation by giving its name as the first argument.
+You can choose the system by giving its name as the first argument.
 If it is missing, the default one is used.
 ```
 python particles.py fire
 ```
-Available modes:
+Available systems:
 - default
 - fire
 - fireballs